Flutterish/l12n-generator-for-osu-framework/README.md

   * Select [Somewhere else] and pick the path to the repository
 * Select [Local]

-To generate .cs and .resx files can't really [Link a .csproj file] because that would require crossing the file boundary between 2 repositories.
+The easiest way to generate source files is to quickly [Link a .csproj file] and [Generate .cs and .resx files], without pushing the change to the config file
-Instead, each person that wants to generate the .cs and .resx files will need to create a new project outside both repositories like this:
-* Run the program and create a new project:
-  * Select [Somewhere else] and pick wherever (outside both repositories)
-* [Link] the .csproj (main repository)
-* Click [Okay]
-* Select [Somewhere else] and pick the location in the second repository where the .json files are

-After this setup you can [Generate .cs and .resx files]

 ---